arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/smart-irrigation-system/content.md

 String countryCode = "DO";
 ```

-The MKR WiFi 1010 communicates with the Arduino IoT Cloud and checks for changes on every variable, from the valves switches to the scheduled activated timers.
+The MKR WiFi 1010 communicates with the Arduino IoT Cloud and checks for changes on every variable, from the valves' switches to the scheduled activated timers.
 The board turns its LED blue when it is successfully connected to the cloud.
 Also, it asks for a weather forecast every 10 minutes to update the temperature, humidity and rain probability in the Arduino IoT Cloud dashboard.

 ```arduino
 void loop() {